joshgerdes/jekyll-uno/_drafts/deploy-azure-firewall-mon-to-a-static-web-app.md

 #### Create Static Web App and deploy azure-firewall-mon

-Now that you have created a fork, it's time to create your Azure Static WebApp!
+Now that you have created a fork, it's time to make your Azure Static WebApp!

  1. Navigate to the [**Azure Portal**](https://portal.azure.com/#home "Azure Portal")
  2. Click **+ Create a resource**